 Grilling

 Grilling is our favorite way to cook butterflied lobster tails.
 Unlike other methods, this allows the tail to spread flat on a grill.
 Set your grill at medium heat.
-Sear the meat side for a couple minutes.
-Turn tails so shell side is on the grill.
+Sear the meat side for a couple of minutes.
+Turn tails so the shell side is on the grill.
 Baste with butter or your favorite marinate.
-Cook for about 5 minutes depending on the size of your tails.
+Cook for about 5 minutes, depending on the size of your tails.
 No need to flip.
 You do not want to lose the juices.
 Don’t have a grill?
-Grill on a cast iron pan on your stove top.
-For more detailed cooking instructions see our tips for grilling lobster tails.
-If you prefer grilling, check out our tips for Grilling Frozen Lobster Tails.
+Grill on a cast iron pan on your stovetop.
+For more detailed cooking instructions, see our tips for grilling lobster tails.
+Check out our tips for grilling frozen lobster tails if you prefer grilling.

 Roasting

-Roasting cooks tails at high heat, quickly.
-Preheat overn to 425 degrees.
-Place tails on a cookie sheet or roasting pan shell side down.
-Brush with butter, olive oil or your favorite spice rub.
-Roast for 6-8 minutes depending on the size of the tail.
+Roasting cooks tails quickly at high heat.
+Preheat the oven to 425 degrees.
+Place the tails on a cookie sheet or roasting pan, shell side down.
+Brush with butter, olive oil, or your favorite spice rub.
+Roast for 6-8 minutes, depending on the size of the tail.

 Steaming

 Steaming cooks lobster tails with gentle, moist heat.
-Place butterflied lobster tails shell side down.
-Steam tails for 5-6 minutes.
+Place butterflied lobster tails shell side down and steam for 5-6 minutes.
 See our complete guide for how to steam lobster tails at home.

 See our complete kind for the best ways to cook frozen lobster tails at home. including Checkout our recipe How to cook Lobster Tails for more info